 - Do not use mouthwashes that contain alcohol.
 Instead, mix ¼ teaspoon (1.23 milliliters [mL]) baking soda, 1/8 teaspoon (.62 mL) salt, and 1 cup (237 mL) of warm water.
 Rinse your mouth with this solution every 1-2 hours.

 - If you wear dentures, soak and brush them every day.

-- Do not smoke cigarettes, cigars, pipes or use chewing tobacco.
+Do not use tobacco.
+This includes cigarettes, cigars, pipes or chewing tobacco.